Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - [Right Dao](https://rightdao.com): very fast, good results.
 Passes the tests fairly well.
 It plans on including query-based ads if/when its user base grows.[^8]
 - [Gigablast](https://gigablast.com/): It's been around for a while and also sports a classic web directory.
 Searches are a bit slow, and it charges to submit sites for crawling.
 It powers [Private.sh](https://private.sh).
 Gigablast is tied with Right Dao for quality.
 - [Gowiki](https://gowiki.com): Very young, small index, but shows promise.
 I discovered this in the seirdy.one access logs.
 Currently only available in the US.
+Seems down as of early 2022.

 ### Smaller indexes, hit-and-miss